ManiacalLabs/BiblioPixel/doc/index.rst

 ----------------------------------------------

-BiblioPixel is a free, open-source Python program for creating and sharing light sequences and animations, particularly for LED strips.
+BiblioPixel is a free, open-source Python program for creating and sharing light sequences and animations, particularly for LED strips, matrices and other shapes.

 In one sentence:
 =====================